guettli/programming-guidelines/README.md

 how much want to do in these tests.
 Some basic linting, some basic unit-test, ...
 Then calls these tests during CI and can call them in your (optional) pre-commit hook.

+If linting all files is too slow, you can optimize it to check only these files which were changed.
+But this optimization should only happen in the pre-commit hook.
+Not in the CI.